-It's easy to feel at home at Eureka.
-On our close-knit campus, conversations are just a little bit more meaningful, friendships spring up as a matter of course, and each day brings fresh opportunities to exchange ideas, share perspectives, and create community.
+Deciding to study in the United States means you are far from family; but it’s easy to feel at home at Eureka.
+On our close-knit campus, conversations and connections are more meaningful, friendships are lifelong, and each day brings fresh opportunities to exchange ideas, share perspectives, and create community.

 For consideration, application materials should be received in the Office of Admissions by May 1 for the fall semester and October 1 for the spring semester.

+International students may be considered for all Eureka scholarships.
 Eureka College awards academic scholarships ranging up to $8,000 per year.
 The scholarships are renewable for up to four years providing the required GPA is maintained in courses taken at Eureka College.
-US Federal grants and loans for financial assistance are not available to international students
+U.S. Federal grants and loans for financial assistance are not available to international students.

 Initial admission to Eureka College will be provisional.
 Once provisional admission is approved, you are required to submit to Eureka College a payment of $1,150.
 Upon receipt of these funds, your I-20 will be issued in order for you to obtain your student visa.
-A second payment of $14,335 is due prior to the beginning of classes, and the third payment of $14,040 is due before the second semester begins in January.
 The first payment will cover your deposit, SEVIS fee, orientation, emergency fund, and housing deposit with the remaining going to your student account.
+A second payment is due prior to the beginning of classes, and the third payment is due before the second semester begins in January.
 Any reduction in cost due to merit-based scholarships will be taken off the second and third payments.

-Should you submit payment and find that you are not able to attend Eureka College, the enrollment deposit of $300 will be kept.
+Should you submit payment and find that you are not able to attend Eureka College, the enrollment deposit of $300 will be retained by the College.
 The remainder of the funds will be returned to you (minus any costs for transferring funds).
 If you attend Eureka and the emergency fund is not needed, it will be returned to you on your final departure from Eureka College.
 You will also need a minimum of $2,000 available for books and supplies for your first year.
-Information

 Eureka College arranges host families for all our international students.
 A host family creates an extended network of friends for the international student and helps expand their understanding of the area and the American culture.